Know Your Hospital Status

 Prescription Drug Costs

 Being classified as under “observation status” also affects how much patients pay at the hospital for prescription drugs.
-For those patients under observation status, Medicare does not pay for many routine drugs that hospital patients may need for chronic conditions such as diabetes, high blood pressure or high cholesterol.
+For those patients under observation status, Medicare Part B does not pay for many routine drugs that hospital patients typically give to themselves and may need for chronic conditions such as diabetes, high blood pressure or high cholesterol.
 Hospitals frequently bill patients steep prices for even generic drugs, so that patients who take even small amounts of drugs may be billed hundreds of dollars.

 For example, “Linda” stayed at the hospital for a few days for rotator cuff surgery.
 She expected to be discharged the day after her surgery, but she was kept in the hospital because she progressed slowly and experienced shortness of breath and chest pain.
 She was placed on “observation status” following her surgery, even though she had been hooked up to a heart monitor and had been unable to control her pain.
 Because Linda was considered to be under “observation status,” Medicare did not cover the costs of the prescription drugs she took while at the hospital.

 “Observation status” also affects the amount of co-pays patients must pay under Medicare Part B. If you are an inpatient, Medicare Part A will cover all inpatient hospital services.
 Generally, patients will only pay a one-time deductible for all hospital services for the first 60 days in the hospital.
-If instead the patient was under “observation status,” then he or she is responsible for paying 20 percent or more of the Medicare-approved amount for doctor services after paying the Part B deductible.
+If instead the patient was under “observation status,” then he or she may be responsible for paying multiple copayments under Medicare Part B.

 For example, “Ruth” went to a hospital after episodes of severe dizziness, palpitations, and shortness of breath.
-She never had these symptoms before the incident.
 Ruth was admitted as an inpatient, but the hospital changed her status overnight to “observation status” without informing her of the change until the next day.
 Ruth could not get the hospital to change her status back to inpatient despite her protests.
 As a result, she could not afford further doctor-recommended tests due to the higher co-pays under Medicare Part B.

 Tips

-- If you’re in the hospital for more than a few hours, ask whether you’re an inpatient or an outpatient.
-Although a hospital is required by Minnesota statute to provide each patient oral and written notice if they are under “observation status” within 24 hours, this does not always happen.
-Additionally, many patients are not fully informed of the consequences of their status.
-If you have not been informed, make sure you ask whether you are an inpatient early in the process.
+If you’re in the hospital for more than a few hours, ask whether you’re an inpatient or an outpatient.
+A hospital is required by Minnesota statute to provide each patient oral and written notice if they are under “observation status” within 24 hours, this does not always happen.
+Additionally, the notice must include information regarding the consequences of their status.
+You must get a Medicare Outpatient Observation Notice (MOON) if you receive outpatient observation services for more than 24 hours.

-- Request to know immediately if your status changes.
+Request to know immediately if your status changes.
 Even if you are admitted as an inpatient, your status may change during your stay at the hospital.
 Other hospital staff or even outside consultants often review a doctor’s decision to admit someone as an inpatient.
 If the hospital decides that the patient’s symptoms do not meet Medicare’s criteria for being an inpatient, then the hospital may change that person’s status to “observation status.”
-Hospitals sometimes fail to notify patients of changes to a patient’s status, even though they are supposed to.
+Each day of your stay, you or your caregiver should ask your hospital or doctor if you are an inpatient or outpatient.

 If you have questions about the operation of the Medicare programs, or the coverage available to you under your plan, you may contact the Centers for Medicare and Medicaid Services as follows: